Chapati (1 Piece) and Sambar (1 Cup)

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating to help reduce the glucose spike.
+Engage in light physical activity, like a short walk, after your meal to help with glucose utilization.

 Mindful Eating